ycleong/starter-academic/content/project/visualperception/index.md

 **Popular Press**:
 <a href="https://www.vox.com/science-and-health/2019/8/8/20706126/motivated-perception-psychology" target="_blank">How desire can warp our view of the world</a> (Vox, 8.8.2019)
+<a href="https://www.psychologytoday.com/us/blog/between-cultures/201907/why-we-see-what-we-want-see" target="_blank">Why We See What We Want to See</a> (Psychology Today, 7.9.2019)

 **References:**
 **Leong, Y. C.**, Hughes, B. L., Wang, Y., & Zaki, J. Neurocomputational mechanisms underlying motivated seeing. *Nature Human Behaviour*, 3(9): 962-973 (2019)